curryshih/cli/docs/commands/doctor.md

-## Gok doctor
+# Gok doctor

 Scope: `Global`, `Project`

-`Gok doctor` is the command that checks and verifies the current system, to make sure your system is ready, and create less error when `gokking`.
+`Gok doctor` is the command that checks and verifies the current system, to make sure your system is ready, and reduce potential errors when run `Gok`.
 Below is the list of checked items.

-When invoking inside a project, `Gok doctor` performs checking the `dependencies` of the project with `dep` tool, and status of protobuf plugins as well.
+When invoked inside a project, `Gok doctor` checks the `dependencies` of the project with `dep` tool, and the status of protobuf plugins as well.

-### Gok version
+## Gok version

-`Gok` visits the remote version on GitHub and compare with your current version, if it does not match, Gok will inform you to update.
+`Gok` visits the remote version on GitHub and compares with your current version.
+If it does not match, Gok will inform you to update.

-### Node version
+## Node version

 `Gok` is written with `node 8`.
-Hence you need the same version to run its tools. `Gok doctor` will check current node version of your system and tell you to use node version more than 8.0
+Hence you need the same version to run its tools.
+`Gok doctor` will check current node version of your system and tell you to use node version more than 8.0

-### Golang version
+## Golang version

-`Gok` is made for `Golang` and uses it as the main language, `Gok doctor` will check if there is any go in your system and will complain if it doesn't have.
+`Gok` is made for `Golang` and uses it as the main language, `Gok doctor` will check if there is any `go` in your system.

-### Gcloud and Kubernetes
+## Gcloud and Kubernetes

-`Gcloud` and `kubectl` are advised to be installed to take advantage of the advance feature of `Gok`, however, you don't need at the beginning.
+`Gcloud` and `kubectl` are advised to be installed to take advantage of the advance feature of `Gok`.
+Hhowever, you don't necessarily need when you start your development.
 You only need if you want to deploy to Gcloud.

-### Protoc and its plugins
+## Protoc and its plugins

 `Gok` uses `protobuf` as default.
 Therefore `protoc` is required.
 If you're already created and are inside a project, `Gok` will check `plugins` those generate code from `proto` file.

-### Git and docker
+## Git and docker

-`Git` and `Docker` are essential and necessary for all kinds of action, and are required to run `Gok`.
+`Git` and `Docker` are essential and necessary actions required to run `Gok`.

-### Golang Package Dependency management tool
+## Golang Package Dependency management tool

-`Dep` is required for `Gok`, please install it.
+`Dep` is required for `Gok`.